CamelCaseName/HUB75nano/README.md

 Then just put `#import <Panel.h>` and everything should work.

+Definitions you can use to change how the library works
+/////////////////////
-You can use `#define PANEL_BIG` to enable the 2 bit buffer for the matrix.
+// `#define PANEL_BIG` // use 2 bit rgb image buffer
-There are also numerous examples, which are implementations of this library.
-`#define PANEL_NO_BUFFER` removes all buffers so frees a lot of memory, but leaves you with immediate mode calls only.
+// `#define PANEL_FLASH` // 4 bit flash buffer
+// `#define PANEL_NO_BUFFER` //no buffer, immediate mode only
+// `#define PANEL_GPIO_NON_INTRUSIVE` //dont overwrite the other pins in GPIOB
+// `#define PANEL_NO_FONT` //disables everything font related, saves some flash
+/////////////////////

 A writeup on very early stages of development is [here](https://create.arduino.cc/projecthub/CamelCaseName/running-a-32x64-rgb-led-panel-with-only-an-arduino-nano-c19385).